A Woman There Was: Plot

 As described in a film magazine, Zara (Bara), daughter of tribal chief Majah (Ardizoni), is beloved by Pulke (Elliott), a pearl diver.
 When New England missionary Winthrop Stark (Davidson) arrives, Zara has no time for Pulke but offers her love to Stark, who refuses her as he expects to wed a girl back home.
-Pulke, jealous of the missionary, attempts to kill him with a spear but Zara shield him at risk to her life.
-When a typhoon hits the natives, to appease the gods, decide to offer Stark as a sacrifice, but again Zara saves him by offering herself in his place.
+Pulke, jealous of the missionary, attempts to kill him with a spear, but Zara shields him at risk to her life.
+When a typhoon hits, the natives decides to offer Stark as a sacrifice to appease the gods, but again Zara saves him by offering herself in his place.
 She plunges into the ocean but is saved by the missionary before she drowns.
 As a result of his exertions, Stark lingers near death.
 Zara steals the sacred black pearl from the tomb of her father, who died during the storm, and with it Stark recovers.
 The natives stab Zara for taking the pearl, and once more she saves Stark, though dying herself, by returning the black pearl as payment for his safety.